Roland's homepage

 Furthermore I’m practically the first-line support for computer related issues at our plant.

 This ties in well with my interest in computers and programming them that I developed at the university of applied science I attended.
 Programming for me is mostly a tool to solve problems; automating stuff that would take too long and/or be to boring to do by hand.
 My computing history stretches from MS-DOS and Windows 3.0 (meh) through OS/2 2.x and finally to Linux (Slackware) and FreeBSD.
 DOS was OK-ish, windows 3.0 was essentially junk.
 OS/2 2.x was a marked improvement, but programs for it were scarce and expensive.
-But it was my introduction to the open source world via the hobbes archive and CDs.
+But it was my introduction to the free software world via the hobbes archive and CDs.
 A friend pointed me towards Linux, which had a lot of programs freely available.
 I downloaded Slackware to a bunch of floppies and started climbing the learning curve of UNIX.
 That journey doesn’t have a destination, but those are the most interesting.
 Later when 64-bit machines bacame available, I switched to FreeBSD because it supported 64-bit out of the box.

 Over the years I’ve used several programming languages.
 Currently python is my favorite.
 Projects of mine that have been written in or ported to python are e.g. lamprop, dxftools, and py-stl and a host of small utilities.